blues/app-accelerators/51-rooftop-hvac-predictive-maintenance/README.md

 A commercial RTU sits on a roof, cannot see building Wi-Fi, and when it fails a grocery store or restaurant loses cooling and goes dark.
 The HVAC failures that cause most unplanned downtime aren't dramatic — they're gradual.
 A refrigerant leak slowly narrows the cooling delta-T over weeks.
 A tired contactor starts chattering, and the compressor short-cycles several times an hour instead of running in long, steady pulls.
 A neglected filter chokes airflow across the coil.
 None of these are invisible, but they're all easy to miss from inside the building — especially when nobody's looking.
 Each one is an impending failure detectable hours to days before the actual outage, *if* someone (or something) happens to be watching.

 This project is that watcher.
-It's a retrofit predictive-maintenance sidecar that gets strapped to the RTU chassis on the roof, samples four sensors a minute, and pages the service technician *before* the walk-in cooler hits 50°F on a Saturday night.
-In Blues terms, it's a complete downtime-prevention device-to-cloud system: continuous remote monitoring on the edge, data-driven failure detection in firmware, and proactive-service alerts routed through Notehub to whatever on-call system the fleet owner already uses.
+It's a retrofit sidecar that gets strapped to the RTU chassis on the roof, samples four sensors a minute, and pages the service technician *before* the walk-in cooler hits 50°F on a Saturday night.
+In Blues terms, it's a downtime-prevention device-to-cloud system: continuous remote monitoring on the edge, rule-based failure detection in firmware, and proactive-service alerts routed through Notehub to whatever on-call system the fleet owner already uses.
+The detection is heuristic — three scalar threshold checks, not a trained model — but it catches the impending-failure patterns HVAC technicians already look for on a service call.

 **Why Notecard.** RTUs have no line-of-sight to indoor Wi-Fi access points, and HVAC OEMs and service companies need a single SKU that works identically in a strip mall and in a warehouse.
 Cellular removes the per-site IT involvement entirely — there's no network form to fill out, no AP to pair to, and no IT ticket to chase.
 The Notecard Cell+WiFi variant keeps Wi-Fi as an optional fallback for the occasional site that happens to have a rooftop-accessible AP, without compromising the cellular-first deployment model.